The Cheetah Girls 2 (soundtrack)

 The Cheetah Girls 2 is the soundtrack album to the 2006 Disney Channel Original Movie of the same name.
 It was released on August 15, 2006, by Walt Disney Records.
 The album was executive produced by Kenny Ortega, Debra Martin Chase, Raven-Symoné and Whitney Houston.
 It features appearances from Drew Seeley and Belinda.

-The songs on the soundtrack are a diverse blend of pop, R&B, Latin, and dance-pop.
-The album peaked at number five on the US Billboard 200 and has been certified platinum by the Recording Industry Association of America (RIAA), selling 1.4 million copies in the United States.
+The songs on the soundtrack are a diverse blend of Latin pop and R&B. The album peaked at number five on the US Billboard 200 and has been certified platinum by the Recording Industry Association of America (RIAA), selling 1.4 million copies in the United States.

 Background and release

 Following the success of The Cheetah Girls' first soundtrack, with sales of over two million copies in the United States, The Cheetah Girls 2 soundtrack was released on August 15, 2006, just ten days before the film premiered.
 A karaoke version of the album was released on October 10, titled Disney's Karaoke Series: Cheetah Girls 2.

 A 2-disc special edition of the album was released on November 7, 2006, featuring all original songs from the soundtrack, a cover of "Route 66" which was used to promote the Disney/Pixar film Cars, a remix of "Strut", a DVD of the Disneyland concert special that aired on Disney Channel, and an exclusive interview with The Cheetah Girls.